koraytug/book_selector/README.md

 ## OUTPUT
-end of the process propts user the message below and will open a browser window which one shows amazon shoping chart with the chosen book.
+end of the process propts user the message below and will open a browser window which one shows amazon shoping cart with the chosen book.

 ```
 Item is not added to cart